5 dead and suspect killed in Toronto area condo shooting

 TORONTO (AP) — Five people were shot and killed in a condominium unit a Toronto suburb and the gunman was killed by police, authorities said late Sunday.

+“Horrendous scene,” MacSween said.
 “Six deceased.
 One of them is the subject.
-The other five are victims,” MacSheen said.
+The other five are victims,”

 He said a seventh person shot by the suspect was in the hospital and expected to survive.